amiame/learn-cabin/README.md

-# learn-cabin
+# learn-casbin
-Play around with Cabin
+Play around with Casbin

 # Synchronizing Casbin Enforcers with Kafka